 But is Summers right?

 Think of the college library.
 A musky, magnificent space—rooms topped out by cathedral ceilings, golden light angling in with otherworldly might, illuminating rows of students camping out amongst shelves or hunching over at wooden tables riddled with decades of frustrated pencil marks and the thuds of limb-tearing textbooks.
-“Moving a university is like moving a cemetery—you can’t expect any help from the inhabitants”

 That is what it was.
 No longer.
 Over the last several decades, the university library has become less vital, its books getting dusty with disuse, its edge-worn card system replaced by digital catalogs and powerful scanning machines that could put entire tomes online in minutes.
 Some schools, like the University of Chicago, moved much of their physical collections underground.
 Others, like the University of Texas at San Antonio, rethought the idea of a library, opening study spaces without physical books at all.
 Instead of going to libraries for resources and information, most students these days congregate there mainly to toss ideas back and forth, write essays together, work on group projects.